 Curious whether your ad is clicked more often on Fridays than Sundays?
 Want to easily compare ad group impressions by quarter?
 Google Ads provides multiple ways to compare performance over time.
 This article will show you how to compare performance across 2 date ranges.
 You’ll also learn how to use segments to drill down to specific data sets.

 Let's say you want to know how your campaigns did last week compared with the week before.
-Or maybe you want to see data for the current month compared with this month last year.
-You can see all this by using the "Compare to" option in the date range selector.
+Or maybe you want to see data for the current month compared with the same month last year.
+You can see all this by using the 'Compare' option in the date range selector.

-- Click the down arrow in the date range in the upper right-hand corner of your screen.
+- Click the down arrow next to the date range in the upper right-hand corner of your screen.

-- Next, choose whether you’d like to compare the Previous period, the Previous year or a Custom date range.
+- Choose whether you’d like to compare the Previous period (default), the Previous year or a Custom date range.

 - Click Apply.
 You’ll see results for both date ranges in your performance chart.

-To see the comparison metrics in your statistics table, you’ll need to click on the double arrows (< >) that have now appeared in each of your column headers.
+You’ll now see the percentage change in performance on the data tables of your campaigns, ad groups and the 'Ads & extensions' page.
+To see the complete comparison metrics, you’ll need to click on the double arrows (< >) that have now appeared in each of your column headers.
 Doing so will expand a column to show 4 columns: the current date range, the previous date range, the numerical change between the 2 date ranges and the percentage change.